 - The tray on the bottom is too narrow so cats have to eat sideways instead of facing it.

-- It is a good idea to cover the top of the maze so this way your cat cannot see the food and the extra weight makes it harder for the cat to knock it over to get it.
+- It is a good idea to cover the top of the maze with a heavy object so this way your cat cannot see the food and the extra weight makes it harder for the cat to knock it over.

 - You might want to stabilize the maze on the bottom if your cat is too determined when it comes to get food.

 - If your cat is not a kitten you will likely have to train or supervise it at least a few times until your pet gets used to it.

 This is a good treat food dispenser that works as advertised and requires your cat to work to get its treats/kibbles.
 It is very unpredictable whether your cat will love the Catit Sense Treat Maze, will ignore it, or will hate it.

 - To be used with a kitten.

-- To be used for multiple young cats in the household.
+- To be used for multiple young cats in the household (securing the base).

 - For docile cats not aggressive for food.